BeatrizBravo/AdminLinux/material/01Users and Permissions/user-group1/Managing Users in Linux.md

 - Using the compgen command (bash shell only):
 `compgen -u`   This command will return a list of users in databases that can be enumerated.

+2. Create the superhero Group

-2. Create the new group:
+Create the new group:

 `groupadd superhero`